facorread/rust-agent-based-models/README.md

 ## Advanced usage

-This software uses [Cargo's features] and [Rust's conditional compilation] to enable and disable graphics, social network, and landscape.
+This software uses [Cargo's features] and [Rust's conditional compilation] to enable and disable graphics, the social network, and the landscape.
 By default, `cargo.toml` activates the `all-graphics` feature.
 This default is the best option for most cases.
 This is also the only configuration that undergoes automated testing at GitHub and GitLab.

 The selections made at `cargo.toml` enable or disable code at `main.rs` through the `#[cfg(feature = )]` attributes.
 For example, `#[cfg(feature = "net")]` in `main.rs` enables the social network, including the `links` container and the network dynamics.
 It is useful to be able to turn the network off when development focuses on the landscape or other aspect of the model.
 By turning the network on or off, and re-running the program, it is possible to catch errors, compare component dynamics, and visualize different component outcomes.
 Turning off unnecessary components can also speed up the model.
 For example, activating `default = ["no-graphics"]` in `Cargo.toml` is useful to perform a parameter sweep on thousands of scenarios and save simulated data in `csv` format without producing numerous `png` images.